 He seemed like a nice enough guy so we entertained his questions because for him—Tom—the circumstances didn’t add up.
 Since we’d bought it from a used diesel truck lot less than a month earlier, our brains were swirling around the extremely slim odds of bumping into its former owner 150 miles away at a random rest area.
 It couldn’t be, could it?

 We fumbled our way through the confusing details.
 When Tom and his wife Zona sold the truck in Phoenix, it had a shell on the bed and different wheels.
-And he’d sold it to a young man in Phoenix getting started in life.
+And he’d sold it to a young man in Phoenix getting started in his adult life.
 Or so he thought.

-Seeing it now—looking a bit different, sporting Nevada plates instead of Arizona, and piloted by people obviously not just starting life’s journey—explained why they were hesitant to approach us.
+Seeing it now—looking a bit different, sporting Nevada plates instead of Arizona, and piloted by people obviously not just starting life’s adult journey—explained why they were hesitant to approach us.
 It didn’t make sense but they knew it was the truck they’d sold a few months earlier.
 They were the original owners and had used it to tow their RV for 20 years.
 They knew the truck inside and out.

 We told them about our Nevada roots and our full-timing adventure.
 That explained the license plates and why we were in Arizona.
 The Power Wagon failure was what led us to suddenly need a new truck only three days into our journey to Phoenix for the winter.
 That we were on our way to Baja for a short vacation with friends explained why we were at a rest area at the California/Arizona state line and not towing the toy hauler.